 TIP: Avoid bulkhead seats or those in front of exit rows.
 The former won’t have storage space for your carry-on, and the latter won’t recline.

 When it comes to long-haul journeys, there are certain travel-sized toiletries you should always have in your carry-on.
 When deciding which toiletries are essential, bring anything that will help you feel cleaner and more refreshed.

 I like to keep an extra pair of leggings, top, and a few underwear in my carry-on bag just in case my luggage gets lost, delayed, or if I accidentally spill something on myself.

-TIP: Don’t forget to bring a scarf!
-Even though this likely pertains more to female travelers than male travelers, a scarf comes in pretty handy on a flight since it can be used as a fashion accessory, a blanket, and even lumbar support.
+TIP: Don’t forget to bring a scarf.
+Even though this likely pertains more to female travelers than males, a scarf comes in pretty handy on a flight since it can be used as a fashion accessory, a blanket, and even lumbar support.
 Even expert travelers swear by them.

 Bring Your own Entertainment

 While many airlines these days offer personal screen entertainment, we never rely on it fully.
 Sure, there might be 1 or even 2 movies you want to watch, but if you are flying for 10+ hours that’s not going to be enough to keep you entertained.

 If you’re like me, you love to read, but just can’t squeeze reading into your busy schedule.
 Long-haul flights are the perfect opportunity to dive into a great book — or maybe a few!